Eltayeb-Elgaali/acme-web-design/development-strategy.md

 Styling for the section element and his inner elements

 ---

 ## 3. User Story: news

 As a site visitor, I want to receive news from the website

-## 3. User Story: news

-As a site visitor, I want to receive news from the website

 ### Branches